John Hussey, 1st Baron Hussey of Sleaford

 John Hussey, 1st Baron Hussey of Sleaford (sometimes spelled Hosey, Husey, Hussie, Huse; 1465/1466 – 29 June 1537) was Chief Butler of England from 1521 until his death.
-He was a member of the House of Lords, and a Chamberlain to King Henry VIII's daughter, Mary I of England.
+He was a member of the House of Lords, and a Chamberlain to King Henry VIII's daughter, Queen Mary I.

 Early years

 Hussey was born in Sleaford, Lincolnshire, England, son of Sir William Hussey, an English judge and Chief Justice of the King's Bench.
 His mother was the former Elizabeth Berkeley.
 Hussey's siblings included Sir Robert Hussey (d.
 1546), the father of Elizabeth Hussey, the 'Mistress Crane' at whose home at East Molesey the first of the Marprelate tracts, Martin's Epistle, was printed in October 1588; Elizabeth Hussey, who married Richard Grey, 3rd Earl of Kent; and Mary Hussey, who married William Willoughby, 11th Baron Willoughby de Eresby.

 In 1497, at the Battle of Blackheath, Hussey was knighted.
 Six years later, he was made "Knight of the Body", bodyguard to King Henry VII, followed by an appointment as "Master of Lyfield Forest", Rutland in 1505 and Comptroller of the Household in 1509.
 On 16 August 1513, at Tournai, after the Battle of the Spurs, he and his brother William were promoted to Knights Banneret by Henry VIII.